 Promote public awareness of the arts in the community;

-Coordinate and sponsor of performances, exhibitions, and other arts programs, activities and events which will benefit and compliment the total community development
+Produce performances, exhibitions, and other arts programs, activities, and events that benefit and complement the total community development

 Advocate for support of the arts and arts programs and organizations in the community